xolox/vim-notes/README.md

    * **Back-references:** The `:RelatedNotes` command find all notes referencing the current file
    * A [Python 2] [python] script is included that accelerates keyword searches using a keyword index
    * The `:RecentNotes` command lists your notes by modification date, starting with the most recently edited note
- * **Navigating between notes:** The included file type plug-in redefines [gf] [gf] to jump between notes and the syntax script highlights note names as hyper links
+ * **Navigating between notes:** The included syntax script highlights note names as hyper links and the file type plug-in redefines [gf] [gf] to jump between notes (the [Control-w f] [ctrlwf] mapping to jump to a note in a split window and the [Control-w gf] [ctrlwgf] mapping to jump to a note in a new tab page also work)
  * **Writing aids:** The included file type plug-in contains mappings for automatic curly quotes, arrows and list bullets and supports completion of note titles using Control-X Control-U and completion of tags using Control-X Control-O
  * **Embedded file types:** The included syntax script supports embedded highlighting using blocks marked with `{{{type … }}}` which allows you to embed highlighted code and configuration snippets in your notes